 Anyone can write safe, jargon-cluttered, pastiche blogs – which is why no one cares about those.

 I hereby give you permission to be controversial, but to do so sensitively and respectfully.

 Great writing divides opinion, just as great businesses do.

 How controversial are your blogs?

-If you would appreciate a 2nd opinion; a professional writer to give you constructive criticism on your blogs, talk to me about Feedback Sessions.
+Would you appreciate a 2nd opinion; a professional writer to give you constructive criticism on your content?

-Book in a free 30 minute Clarity Session for some quick tips and advice to move forward with your business blog.
+Book in a free 30-minute Inspiration Session for some quick tips and advice to move forward with your business.